 - Remember the person you are taking care of is not their disease.
 When Dennis has symptoms like double vision, fatigue, or pain, that affects my quality of life and prevents me from doing things, I curse the disease not him.
 I have named his Multiple Sclerosis, Mark Scott and there are times when I curse the f****** bastard like a prostitute in prison.
 It helps me remember Dennis isn’t trying to make my life miserable, the disease that occupies his body is making US miserable at the moment.

 - Nurture friendships with people you can be unflinchingly honest with.
 I cannot stress this enough!
-You need people who will encourage you and listen without judgement.
+You need people who will encourage you and listen without judgment.

 Now kids listen up, this is the most important one, it’s not your thoughts that matter it’s your actions.
-Kyle, I really, really, didn’t want to clean you up when you pooped in your snowsuit and then hid in the closet.
-You told me you were “busy think, think, thinking like Winnie the Pooh” but you were making a mess of epic proportions!
-I am your mother and I love you, so I did it.
-Human nature is selfish and our mind almost always wants to default to what is comfortable for us.
-When we choose to care, when we choose to be patient, loving and understanding with someone who is ill (I promise I fail at this more than you think) and may be being annoying and difficult, that’s where the magic happens!
+Human nature is naturally selfish and we all want to do what is comfortable for us.
+When we choose to care, when we choose to be patient, loving and understanding with someone who is ill (I promise I fail at this more than you think) and maybe being annoying and difficult, that’s where the magic happens!

 So my dear Dibbuns, as we head towards the holiday season of Thanksgiving (apologizes Canadians I missed yours in October) and Christmas.
 Take Care.
 Take care of each other and take care of yourself, even when you don’t feel like it and even when you’re not sure how to.
-Put away your phones and talk to your grandparents and don’t remind them they have told you the story of Uncle Bernard getting stuck in the outhouse with chickens, like a thousand times.
-Ignore Aunt Velma’s lack of tact, when fresh out of the nursing home for the holidays, she tells you, “You look thicker”.
-Sit down, ask her about her childhood, give her a hug, and honor her simply for being a fellow human being.
-Do your best at caring and rest assured you will enter the never ending circle of care that goes around and around and gives our hearts courage for the journey!
+Do your best at caring and rest assured you will enter the never-ending circle of care that goes around and around and gives our hearts courage for the journey!